Written by: Jeff McDonough, Director of Human Resources, Union Savings Bank

-Millennials, or the generation born between the early 1980s and mid-1990s, have been labelled “the job-hopping generation” by some researchers.
+Millennials, or the generation born between the early 1980s and mid-1990s, have been labeled “the job-hopping generation” by some researchers.
 A recent study from Gallup reported that millennials in the workplace are the most likely generation to switch jobs compared to their older co-workers.
 The reason for this, according to the same Gallup study, is that the majority of millennials are not emotionally connected to their current place of employment.
 Due to this lack of employee engagement, they’re more willing to explore and pursue positions with other companies.
 Millennials have become the dominant demographic of today’s workforce, so business owners and HR departments will have to rethink their approach to better attract and have better employee retention of millennials in their employ.

 From my own personal experience (which includes managing employees as well as being the parent of two millennial children), there’s no magic trick to solving the problem of engaging millennial employees, but there is a lot you can do to start addressing the issue.
 Here are 3 tips to get you started: